-|IRB World Series||13 events|
+|IRB World Series||14 events|

 A lofty fifth place in the list of leading scorers in the IRB World Series of 2012-13 shows the impression that Christian Lewis-Pratt has made.
-He amassed 221 points, including 50 overall in the Glasgow and London tournaments in May.
+He amassed 221 points, including 50 overall in the Glasgow and London tournaments last May.

 A two-year England Sevens contract in the summer of 2011 was the reward for Christian after a sequence of impressive performances on the FIRA/AER European GP Sevens series.
-The Richmond-born playmaker scored 191 points in the four tournaments in Lyon, Moscow, Barcelona and Bucharest, and was one of 12 full-timers recruited by head coach Ben Ryan.
+The Richmond-born playmaker scored 191 points in the four tournaments in Lyon, Moscow, Barcelona and Bucharest, and he was one of 12 full-timers recruited by former head coach Ben Ryan.

 Christian, who lives in Ascot, was a schoolboy Sevens star at Wellington College before turning professional with Northampton Saints and spending the 2010-11 season with Leeds Carnegie, where he appeared in 11 first team games.
-He scored 16 points on his Aviva Premiership debut at Gloucester, and was on a dual registration for Doncaster Knights in the RFU Championship.
+He scored 16 points on his Aviva Premiership debut at Gloucester and was on a dual registration for Doncaster Knights in the RFU Championship.

-Last updated: May 15, 2013
+Last updated: October 21, 2013